sc68cal/openstack-networking-guide/scenario-legacy-lb/scenario-legacy-lb.md

 #### Packet flow

 The following steps involve compute node 1.
+FIXME

 1. The instance 1 `tap` interface (1) forwards the packet to the Linux bridge `qbr`.
 The packet contains destination MAC address *TG1*